Flutter-Buddies/README/README.md

 [Meetup Calendar](#meetup-calendar)

 **TO JOIN**: Head over to our server at the link below and follow the instructions at #welcome to learn how to unlock all the chocolatey server goodness.
-Use our vanity URL that redirects to our discord invite at http://FlutterBuddies.com Be a leader!
-Join our leadership team, just let the admins know you're interested, no experience needed, just be involved
+Use our vanity URL that redirects to our discord invite at http://FlutterBuddies.com

 ## Social Media